-SA Government grants, subsidies and transfers includes funding for the Northern Water Supply Project from the Business Case Fund (\$7.5 million).
-ISA has underspent these funds during 2021-22 by \$6.075 million, and these remaining funds will be incurred over the lifetime of the project.
+During 2022-23, SA Government grants, subsidies and transfers included funding for the Northern Water Supply Project from the Business Case Fund of \$4 million (2022 \$7.5 million).
+ISA has underspent these funds by \$1.635 million as at 30 June 2023.
+These remaining funds will be incurred over the lifetime of the project.